It’s as close as to perfect as a shoe can get. Minus a few quibbles. But we’ll get to those.

 The Allbirds website simply states to wash the shoes on the gentle/delicate cycle in cold water, followed by air drying.
 Though that is correct, that is pretty much where the similarities end with other brands that use materials less susceptible to picking up dirt and color.

 However, the one place where the Tree Breezers does live up to the hype is that there is very minimal odor: In fact, I can't say that well over a year of wearing the shoe have we ever noticed any foul odors coming from the shoe.

 This may be due to the fact that we were regularly maintaining and washing the pair of shoes about once a month.

 In that regard, it's a great, casual shoe that can hold up to heavy duty use.

-Pay attention to sizing and care of this shoe
+In particular, pay attention to sizing and care

 If we’re going to be literal, perfect has to mean perfect.
 These are almost perfect.

 That said, the Allbirds Tree Breezers does pick up a few of the other flaws inherent in some of its other lines like the Allbirds Tree Runners.

 Mainly in the fact that the shoes are still not waterproof and remains hard to clean.